it-brains/vue-form-plugin/README.md

 ```

 ## Form class
+The title of the class can be overridden with `formClassName` option of plugin.

+Constructor of the class takes two arguments:
+- `data` - JS object with needed fields
+- `headers` - optional.
+JS object with HTTP headers which will be passed with every HTTP request

 Form class ships with the next methods:
-- `get(url[, params, successCallback, errorCallback])` - makes GET request to the server.
+- `get(url[, params, headers, successCallback, errorCallback])` - makes GET request to the server.
 Return current instance of the class
-- `post(url)` - makes POST request to the server.
+- `post(url[, headers])` - makes POST request to the server.
 Returns promise
-- `put(url)` - makes PUT request to the server.
+- `put(url[, headers])` - makes PUT request to the server.
 Returns promise
-- `patch(url)` - makes PATCH request to the server.
+- `patch(url[, headers])` - makes PATCH request to the server.
 Returns promise
-- `delete(url)` - makes DELETE request to the server.
+- `delete(url[, headers])` - makes DELETE request to the server.
 Returns promise

 Params:
 - `url` - string with URL address for the request
 - `params` - optional.
 JS object with GET params for the requests
+- `headers` - optional.
+JS object with HTTP headers which will be passed with current request.
+If this object has the same HTTP headers as
+headers which were passed with constructor of the class, constructor's headers will be overridden
 - `successCallback` - optional.
 Callback function which will be called after success request
 - `errorCallback` - optional.
 Callback function which will be called after failed request